-HPI 211 Food and Beverage Cost Management Systems 4-0-4 Examination of methods to measure product and labor costs
+HPI 211 Food and Beverage Cost Management Systems 4-0-4

-Examination of methods to measure product and labor costs.
+Examination of methods to measure and control operational costs.
 Use of Excel as a primary tool to collect and analyze data gathered from operational activities.
-Focus on controlling product costs.
+Focus on controlling product costs, labor costs and controllable expenses.
 F